kataw/kataw/test/__snapshot__/parser/statements/block/gen/x007b_stand_alone/x007bswitch.md

 ✖ Expression expected - start: 9, end: 9
 ✖ The parser expected to find a '}' to match the '{' token here - start: 9, end: 9
 ✖ The parser expected to find a '}' to match the '{' token here - start: 9, end: 9
+✖ The parser expected to find a '}' to match the '{' token here - start: 9, end: 9

 ```